Decoding QR Codes for fun and profit

 Now for a detour about binary math.
 Stay with me, I promise it will be quick.

-The text is made up of block characters, such that two pixels are stacked vertically in one line of characters:
+The text is made up of block characters, such that two modules are stacked vertically in one line of text:

 const emptyBlock = " "; // colloquially "space"